 I don’t think walking puts you into labor, I don’t think stairs will or the trampoline.
 I think they’ll make you HURT.
 Hurting and labor are two VERY different things.
 Sad, but true.

 What’s the difference between hurting and a contraction?

-You might want to check out the Bloom Monitor ~ Save 10% on your rental.
+If you’re still not sure what a contraction is, you might want to check out the Bloom Monitor ~ Save 10% on your rental.